What is Adaptyst?

 Adaptyst is an open-source and architecture-agnostic modular performance analysis tool, where modules can integrate existing work (such as profilers) and be made by external developers.
 The goal of the program is addressing users’ software, hardware, and system needs in a future-proof way by suggesting the most optimal compute solution for a given workflow and requirements while considering all sides of computation.

 At the moment, Adaptyst concentrates on profiling and already supports all CPUs running Linux thanks to our linuxperf module which samples in detail both on-CPU and off-CPU activity of every spawned thread and process of a program, profiles low-level interactions with hardware, and more: see the linked documentation page.
+There’s also preliminary support of NVIDIA GPUs provided by our nvgpu module.
 More modules from the Adaptyst team are already planned / work in progress.

 External modules